42Crunch/vscode-openapi/README.md

 ## IntelliSense

 As you start typing OpenAPI elements or their values, the context-sensitive list of available options is displayed in the IntelliSense menu.
-Just type double-quote (`"`) to show the menu, and type further to filter the list.
+In JSON OpenAPI files, just type double-quote (`"`) to show the menu, and type further to filter the list.
+In YAML OpenAPI files, start typing the property name.

+You can also use the corresponding VS Code hotkey (**Ctrl+Space** on Windows, **Cmd+Space** on Mac) to forse-open the IntelliSense menu.

 ![IntelliSense for OpenAPI editing](https://github.com/42Crunch/vscode-openapi/blob/master/images/Intellisense.gif?raw=true)